kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I was so high on this feeling of being in love, it felt real to me.
 - How else could I explain how I was feeling all the time?
 It was 24 hours a day.
-- I thought continuously about him, and I felt extremely sexually aroused all the time, even in other classes like choir for example.
+- I thought continuously about this man, and I felt extremely sexually aroused all the time.
+- I was even super-high in other classes, like choir for example.
 - I can't imagine what people must have been thinking.
 - I was feeling something I had never felt before in my life, it was really powerful.
 - I had no idea I was being drugged.
 None.
+- I suspect the drugging could have been easily arranged while coming up the stairs to class.
+There always seemed to be a large group of older kids and teachers on the stairs with me when I came into class.
 - I didn't understand why the trumpet teacher wasn't talking to me directly but I was prepared to excuse it because of the feelings.

 ## Transformational touch online with Robin